Ergilian

-The Ergilian age is a period of geologic time (37.2–33.9 Ma) within the Late Eocene epoch of the Paleogene used more specifically with Asian Land Mammal Ages.
+The Ergilian age is an Asian Land Mammal Age (~37.8–33.9 Ma) within the Late Eocene epoch of the Paleogene.
 It follows the Ulangochuian and precedes the Houldjinian age.

-The Ergilian's lower boundary is the approximate base of the Priabonian age and approximate upper base of the Rupelian age.
-The Ergilian age is named after the Ergilian-Dzo fossil formations in Mongolia.
+The Ergilian age is named after the Ergilian Dzo fossil formations in Mongolia.
+In China specifically, the name Baiyinian has been proposed for Ergilian-equivalent strata.
+The Ergilian corresponds to the Chadronian in North America.